-- A summary of changes to capital assets is contained within Note 3 of the Notes to the Financial Statements. - A summary of changes to long-term liabilities is contained within Note 6 of the Notes to the Financial Statements.
-All outstanding lease revenue bonds held by the County were paid in full in 2018.
-The County's liability associated with the estimated closure costs related to the County's landfill is approximately \$3.2 million.
-The liability decreased \$3.6 million due to closure activities. - Other long-term liabilities include employee compensated absences, notes payable, and the County's proportionate share of the net pension liability, which is discussed in Note 7 of the Notes to the Financial Statements, which bring the total long-term liabilities to \$25.6 million.
+- A summary of changes to capital assets is contained within Note 4 of the Notes to the Financial Statements. - A summary of changes to long-term liabilities is contained within Note 7 of the Notes to the Financial Statements.
+The County's liability associated with the estimated closure costs related to the County's landfill is approximately \$0.5 million.
+The liability decreased \$3.2 million due to closure activities. - Other long-term liabilities include employee compensated absences, notes payable, and the County's proportionate share of the net pension liability, which is discussed in Note 7 of the Notes to the Financial Statements, which bring the total long-term liabilities to \$17.2 million.